 But this treatment will take more than a day.
 Think four weeks to six weeks, weather permitting.

 It has been 10 years since the sculpture's last conservation treatment.
-Prior to that, it underwent makeovers in 1987, 1996, according to the Office of Arts, Culture and the Creative Economy.
+Prior to that, it underwent makeovers in 1987 and 1996, according to the Office of Arts, Culture and the Creative Economy.

-The statue, created in 1892 by the sculptor Alexander Milne Calder, is fitted together in 47 sections with 1,402 bolts, is located 500 feet above the street and weighs more than 53,000 pounds.
+The statue, created in 1892 by the sculptor Alexander Milne Calder, is fitted together in 47 sections with 1,402 bolts, located 500 feet above the street, and weighs more than 53,000 pounds.
 It is the largest sculpture atop any building in the world.

 The conservation project had been scheduled for the fall but encountered some administrative delays.
 It also was postponed until after the NFL Draft so scaffolding would not interfere with video and photos of the City Hall, said Margot Berg, the city's public art director.